Architectsaasb_agence d’architecture suzelbrout / Suzel Brout, Leslie Mandalka

 Location105 Boulevard Diderot, 75012 Paris, France

-From the architect.
+Text description provided by the architects.
 This project deals with the extension and the restructuration of a young workers residence, a 10-levels building made of a concrete structure with overhangs every 2.50m.

 The existing building was built in a brutal way in the 1970s on the Fondation Eugene Napoleon domain, a group of Heritage buildings.